php-http/httplug/README.md

 ## Intro

-HTTPlug served as a reference is the predecessor of [PSR-18](https://github.com/php-fig/fig-standards/blob/master/accepted/http-client/http-client.md)
+HTTPlug is the predecessor of [PSR-18](http://www.php-fig.org/psr/psr-18/) HTTP Client standard built on [PSR-7](http://www.php-fig.org/psr/psr-7/) HTTP messages.
-HTTP Client standard.
-Since there is an entire ecosystem built around HTTPlug and since it's already widely adapted, this package stays available, but new implementations and consumers should use the PSR-18 interfaces.
+Since there is an entire ecosystem built around HTTPlug which is already widely adapted, we will keep maintaining this package for the time being, but new implementations and consumers should use the PSR-18 interfaces.
+HTTPlug 2.x extends the PSR-18 interfaces to allow a convenient migration path, but in time it may be completely replaced by the standard.

 This library is the official successor of the [ivory http adapter](https://github.com/egeloen/ivory-http-adapter).